miriamposner/tmt_get_started/messing-around-with-the-topic-modeling-tool.md

 ## Click through to the documents

-If you click on the name of a document, you'll find that you can see a more detailed breakdown of which topics occur most heavily within it.
+If you click on the name of a document, you'll find that you can see a more detailed breakdown of which topics occur with the most prevalence within it.

 In Hoover's inauguration speech, as you can see in the image below, 39% of the words corresponded to the "government-business-opportunity-progress" topic.
 However, the TMT classified no words in Hoover's speech relevant to the "war-internal-conflict-gratitude-humble" topic.